Difference Between UTF-8 and UTF-16

 Utf 8 vs Utf 16

-UTF-8 stands for the Unicode Transformation Format 8 that uses 1-4 blocks implementation along with the 8 bits and identifies all the validated Unicode code points.
+UTF-8 stands for the Unicode Transformation Format 8 uses 1-4 blocks implementation along with the 8 bits and identifies all the validated Unicode code points.
 The variable length of the UTF-8 is about 32 bits per character.

 UTF-16 also requires a variable length of up to 32 bits per character.
 UTF-16 was formed to overcome the accommodation of the number of code points.